mattermost/docs/source/process/bug-fix-release.md

     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
     - Queue a list of MVP candidates in alphabetical order to the Platform Meeting channel [See example](https://community.mattermost.com/private-core/pl/q9jdbzw7c7ribjsp78857xbomh)
-       - Queue a discussion about MVP candidates for the next R&D meeting
     - Update Changelog PR based on what's in/out of the release
     - Create meta issue for release in GitHub (see [example](https://github.com/mattermost/mattermost-server/issues/3702))
     - Confirm date of marketing announcement for the release date with Marketing, and update release channel header if needed
       - If release day falls on a Friday, the blog post goes out on the Friday and the emailed newsletter goes out the following Tuesday.
-    - Post a reminder to devs in the Release Discussion channel of the the code complete date with the ZBB count [see example](https://community.mattermost.com/core/pl/coggyys9atg7fqyam81q3gkmoo)
+    - Post a reminder to devs in the Release Discussion channel of the the code complete date with a list of open bugs and PRs [see example](https://community.mattermost.com/core/pl/coggyys9atg7fqyam81q3gkmoo)
     - Ask release PM to review the Jira tickets remaining in the current release fix version and push those that won't make it to the next fix version
 3. Leads:
     - Finalize roadmap for next release, and identify planned marketing bullet points